 We support doctoral studentship projects through Collaborative Doctoral Awards (CDAs).

 We actively participate in a range of sector networks, supporting UK-wide collaborations and more specific partnerships across museums in Yorkshire.
 These include the Photographic Collections Network, the Sport in Museums Network, Archives for Yorkshire, and the Science and Technology Archives Group.

 Exhibitions and objects

 Object donations and our collection

 If you’re looking for information about object donations and disposal, the following resources may be helpful:

-- Information on donating an object to the National Science and Media Museum
+- Information on how to donate an object to the National Science and Media Museum

 - Science Museum Group collecting policy